Helloyunho/steak-simulator/README.md

 # Steak Simulator

 Chill and watch steak cooking on the grill.
-Filp the steak when the time has come.
+Filp the steak when the time comes.

 ## Asset Sources